 Contrary to popular belief, external links don’t always need to land on your home page.
-Linking to different pages on your website will not harm your home page google (or other) search engine ranking.
+Linking to different pages on your website will not harm your home page’s Google (or other) search engine ranking.
 It will, however, improve the individual ranking of other pages on your website and probably your website overall.
 Your home page will usually give a more general overview of your site as a whole, and so may not be an appropriate starting page for many visitors.
-So much better to drop them at a page that is immediately relevant for them.
+So much better to drop them on a page that is immediately relevant to them.

 Sending them to your home page and then expecting them to find their way to the content that is most relevant to them might cause them to bounce away, and may well be detrimental to your SEO efforts.
 This is especially true if the page they really need is more than 3 clicks away from your home page.